 Here are some ways to help you have a better handle on your money, so you’re better prepared if your income slows.

 Putting your freelance income into your personal bank account isn’t always a good idea.
 It’s harder to track your financial success and locate business-related expenses.
-And makes things tricky at tax-time.
+It might make things tricky at tax-time.

 Being self-employed means you don’t have to make contributions to a super fund – but it’s wise to think long term, especially when it comes to retirement.
 If you make personal super contributions during the financial year, you may be entitled to super co-contributions from the government.
-And it’s likely you’ll be able to claim tax back too.
+Check out the latest information on the Australian Taxation Office (ATO) website to see if you might be able to claim tax back.

 The end of the financial year (EOFY) means tackling your tax return.
-For freelancers, especially first-timers, tax time can feel overwhelming, but it doesn’t have to be.
-We’ve compiled 7 tax time tips to help you out.
+Review your tax time management options.

 Depending on your freelance work, you may need to set up a home office, buy work-related equipment, use your own vehicle, phone or home internet access.
 Work out all your costs then factor them in to what you charge.
 One of the biggest mistakes freelancers make is to undercharge for their time, leaving them unable to cover their costs.

-Keep some money aside during the good times.
-So if your freelance income slows down, you don’t have to worry about things like paying bills.
+Keep some money aside during the good times, so if your freelance income slows down, you don’t have to worry about how you might pay all your bills.